Tmpertor/Raven-Storm/README.md

 **Raven-Storm is a powerful DDoS toolkit for penetration tests, including attacks for several protocols written in python3.**

-Take down WiFi access points, devices in your network, servers, services and bluetooth devices with ease.
+Takedown WiFi access points, devices in your network, servers, services, and Bluetooth devices with ease.

 Raven(abbreviation) is desinged to help you to **test, understand, and learn from stress-testing** attacks.